This post is also available in: 简体中文 (Chinese (Simplified))

 Formalizing the Employment Contract

-Listen up, employers.
-It is important that you abide by the term and conditions specified in the employment contract.
-Maybe you think you can draw up a contract by yourself, but its smarter to use a lawyer or HR consultant who know what they’re doing.
+It is important for employers to abide by the terms and conditions specified in the employment contract.
+Maybe you think you can draw up a contract by yourself, but its wiser to use a lawyer or HR consultant who has the expertise to assist you in this area.
 If you have employees covered by the Singapore Employment Act, you must, at minimum, meet the requirements set forth in the Act.
-Here is a sampling of the areas to be covered by the contract:
+Here is a sampling of the Key Employment Terms (effective 1 April 2016) to be covered by the contract: